 Moray Street Traffic Calming Measures

-Moray Street spans between St. Johns Street and Brookmount Avenue and connects to Thermal Drive in Coquitlam.
-It currently has a posted speed limit of 30 kilometres an hour and carries approximately 7,000 vehicles per day.
-Moray Street is used by residents and to access local businesses.
-It also serves as one of the few north-south connections to travel between Port Moody and Coquitlam.
+The Moray Street traffic calming area stretches from St. Johns Street to Brookmount Avenue, where it connects to Thermal Drive in Coquitlam.
+It serves as one of the few north-south road connections between Port Moody and Coquitlam.
+It currently has a posted speed limit of 30 kilometres an hour, carries approximately 7,000 vehicles per day, and provides access to residences and local businesses.

 Project history